Prudhvicharan/portfolio-react/README.md

 - **Dynamic Navbar** - Responsive navigation that highlights the current section
 - **Modern UI** - Clean, minimalist, and professional design
 - **Contact Form** - Integrated with EmailJS for direct messaging
+- **Continuous Deployment** - Automatically deploys to GitHub Pages on push to main branch

 ## Sections